 Despite increasing the number of children enrolled in kindergarten programs, the agreement has been plagued by ongoing funding uncertainty.
 Since its inception, the agreement has been renewed repeatedly - but only for 12-months at time.

-This has happened on five separate occasions, with current funding due to expire in December 2019.
+This has happened on six separate occasions, most recently in April 2019 with current funding due to expire in December 2020.

 Such short-term funding commitments make it difficult for providers to conduct the long-term planning necessary to deliver optimal services and support for young families.